mitsuba-renderer/drjit/docs/unused/dynamic.rst

         );
     }

-The modified version above uses the :cpp:type:`enoki::expr_t` type trait to determine a suitable type that is able to hold the result of an expression involving its argument (which turns ``FloatP&`` into ``FloatP`` in this case).
+The modified version above uses the :cpp:type:`drjit::expr_t` type trait to determine a suitable type that is able to hold the result of an expression involving its argument (which turns ``FloatP&`` into ``FloatP`` in this case).